torte71/tmteststuff/updating.md

   - Copy "out/klipper.bin" to SD-card and rename it (must end in ".bin").
     !!!
 Use a different name than that from prior updates (e.g. add some random numbers) !!!
     (The printer remembers the filename that was used for flashing and won't use it again.)
+    - The printer is very picky about the format of the SD-card, make sure to format it with *exactly* these settings:
+      - Card size: Smaller than 32GB, but bigger than 2GB (you can create a smaller partition on bigger cards)
+      - Filesystem: FAT32 (FAT12/FAT16 also works). *Don't use exFAT or NTFS or anything other!*
+      - Sector size: *Must* be set to 4096 (bytes per sector)
+      - Better don't have any other files or directories on that card.

 ### Armbian Buster: End Of Life